Kazmirchuk/nats-tcl/JsAPI.md

 | -num_replicas | int | |
 | -mem_storage | boolean | |

-Note that starting from NATS 2.9.0, there is a new option `-name` that is not the same as `-durable_name`.
-If you provide `-durable_name`, the consumer's default `InactiveThreshold` is unlimited.
-But if you provide `-name`, the default `InactiveThreshold` is only 5s.<br/>
 Returns a JetStream response as a dict.
 ### js add_pull_consumer *stream consumer ?args?*
 A shortcut for `add_consumer` to create a durable pull consumer.
 Rest of `args` are the same as above.